 As with most sites, this place is dynamic and evolving.
 It shouldn't be necessary to actually say, "Under Construction" anywhere.
 You can take that as given!
 (And I'm sure there's a few lurking broken things here and there.)
 See the News Page for recent additions and changes.
 You might also want to read the Disclaimer!

 I write my web pages "from scratch."
 Like baking bread from scratch, it's something you chose to do because you like it, not because you don't know any better.
+Or like building a ship in a bottle: lots of picky detailed work, all by hand and by heart.
 So, for what it's worth, these pages are hand crafted with the help of some very cool tools:

 To create and edit the page text, a wonderful Windows implementation of UNIX's (in-)famous Vi by Sven Guckes.
 It's called gvim (for GUI Vim) and adds many features that Vi does not have (but which have been wanted for a long time).
 Many features have been improved, hence the name: "Vim - Vi IMproved" (although Vim is also reported to be the most "vi compliant" implementation of Vi).
 I especially love it's user-definable syntax highlighting ability.

 Yes.
 You read that correctly.
 This entire website was written — by hand — in vi.